ronkeizer/vpc/README.md

-    obs <- read_table_nm("sdtab1")   # an output table with at least ID, TIME, DV sim <- read_table_nm("simtab1")  # a simulation file with at least ID, TIME, DV vpc (sim = sim, obs = obs)
+    obs <- read_table_nm("sdtab1")   # an output table with at least ID, TIME, DV sim <- read_table_nm("simtab1")  # a simulation file with at least ID, TIME, DV

 The `read_table_nm()` function is a fast way to read in output from NONMEM's $TABLE record.

-The VPC function will automatically detect column names from NONMEM, such as ID, TIME, DV.
+Next, the VPC can then simply be created using:

+    vpc (sim = sim, obs = obs)

+Stratification for DOSE and SEX:

+    vpc (sim = sim, obs = obs, strat = c("dose", "sex"))

+Pred-correction, and plotting of data:

+    vpc (sim = sim, obs = obs, pred_correction = TRUE, plot_dv = TRUE)

-A similar VPC, but more explicit use of options:
+With more explicit use of options, and saving the object:

     vpc_dat <- vpc(sim = sim,
                    obs = obs,                                   # supply simulation and observation dataframes